fenbf/cppcon2017_notes/README.md

 [CppCon 2017: Bjarne Stroustrup “Learning and Teaching Modern C++” - YouTube](https://www.youtube.com/watch?v=fX2W3nNjJIo)

+* "We're all teachers" - this is a good talk, especially for all the people who teach other how to code: but not only bloggers, proffesors... but even for you when you advice/help your collegues from time to time.
+* C++ was tought sometimes in a messy way, so we can do better.
+* "if you write your own linked list (and use it in production code) you're cool".
+We cannot teach that way any more.
+It's just better to use STL.

 ### Matt Godbolt “What Has My Compiler Done for Me Lately?
 Unbolting the Compiler's Lid”

 [CppCon 2017: Matt Godbolt “What Has My Compiler Done for Me Lately?
 Unbolting the Compiler's Lid”](https://www.youtube.com/watch?v=bSkpMdDe4g4)